Alerting & On-Call — Observability & Reliability

 Key Points for Alerting & On-Call

-- Alert on SLO burn rate, not raw metrics — 'error budget consumed 10% in 1 hour' is more useful than 'error rate > 1%'
+- Alert on SLO burn rate, not raw metrics.
+'Burned 10% of error budget in 1 hour' beats 'error rate > 1%' every time.

-- On-call rotations should be sustainable — no more than 2 pages per shift, or the system needs fixing
+- If the on-call gets more than 2 pages per shift, the system needs fixing.
+More heroics won't help.

 Common Mistakes with Alerting & On-Call

-- Alert fatigue — too many non-actionable alerts cause responders to ignore real incidents
+- Alert fatigue.
+Too many non-actionable alerts train responders to ignore everything, including the real incidents.

-- Missing runbooks — alert fires at 3 AM and the on-call has no idea what to do
+- Missing runbooks.
+The alert fires at 3 AM and the on-call engineer has zero context on what to do next.

-- Not tracking alert-to-incident ratio — high ratio means too many false positives
+- Not tracking the alert-to-incident ratio.
+A high ratio means the team is drowning in false positives.

-- Alerting only on error rate without considering traffic volume — 1 error in 2 requests is 50% error rate
+- Alerting on error rate without considering traffic volume.
+One error in two requests is a 50% error rate, but it's meaningless.

 Tools for Alerting & On-Call